glowkeeper/booleanIteration/presentation/iteration.md

 `for` statements are a form of _count control_ loop, which are useful when you need to iterate a specific number of times.

-Imagine you want to sum all numbers from 1 to 5:
+Imagine you want to sum all the numbers from 1 to 5:

 1. Set the total to 0
 2. for a count from 1 to 5